LAZYzhaoyang/LiftingXGBoost-for-Bearing-Faults-Classification/README.md

 # LiftingXGBoost-for-Bearing-Faults-Classification

-Paper Name:
-A novel bearing fault classification method based on XGBoost: the fusion of deep learning based features and empirical features
+Implementation of "A novel bearing fault classification method based on XGBoost: the fusion of deep learning based features and empirical features".

 Final code